 - New graduate students enroll in courses via an online system called “Cal Central.”

-- The MDes program office will be communicating more information about the process and the electives available to you in June 2020.
+- The MDes program office will be hosting a workshop about the enrollment process in June 2021.

 What is Cal Central?